ForgetfulMartian/ForgetfulMartian/README.md

 - 👋 Hi, I’m @ForgetfulMartian
 - 👀 I’m interested in ...DOING THE S T U P I D
 - 🌱 I’m currently learning ...to do the S T U P I D
-- 💞️ I’m looking to collaborate on ...doing te S T U P I D
+- 💞️ I’m looking to collaborate on ...doing the S T U P I D
 - 📫 How to reach me ...BY DOING THE S T U P I D

 <!---